 What we loved about this restaurant was the location, away from the bars and busy piers on Key West.
 From the moment we were seated, we were able to relax and enjoy the quiet ambiance around us.

 It’s a refreshing place to get away from the hustle of Duval Street and they serve a delicious variety of seafood, creative burgers and tropical island cocktails.
 Be sure to order a Shark Attack drink.

 Places to stay in Key West

-The Marker – featuring 96 guest rooms with private balconies, swimming pool, dining options and onsite valet parking, The Marker blends the traditional architecture of the island with luxury.
+The Marker – featuring 96 guest rooms with private balconies, swimming pool, dining options, and onsite valet parking, The Marker blends the traditional architecture of the island with luxury.
 Notably, it is the only new hotel to be built in Key West in 20 years.

 We loved our spacious room and found the location to be perfect for exploring more of the island on foot.
-The hotel is located roughly a 10 minute walk from Duval Street and it’s easy to hop right onto the boardwalk that follows the edge of the city.
+The hotel is located roughly a 10-minute walk from Duval Street and it’s easy to hop right onto the boardwalk that follows the edge of the city.